olivertedwards/rose-pine-obsidian/README.md

-# Rosé Pine for Obsidian
+# Rosé Pine Minimal for Obsidian

 A clean, minimal Obsidian theme that brings the beautiful [Rosé Pine](https://rosepinetheme.com) palette to your notes; soft, cozy, and easy on the eyes.